minou65/NMEA2000-DS1820/readme.md

 <img title="picture 1" src="img/20230723_085825516_iOS.jpg" width="600">

-## Settings
+## Configuration
+After the first boot, there are some values needs to be set up.
+These items are maked with __*__ (star) in the list below.

+### System Configuration

+#### Thing name
+Please change the name of the device to a name you think describes it the most.
+It is advised to incorporate a location here in case you are planning to set up multiple devices in the same area.
+You should only use english letters, and the "_" underscore character.
+Thus, must not use Space, dots, etc. E.g. `main_cabin` __*__

+#### AP password
+This password is used, when you want to access the device later on.
+You must provide a password with at least 8, at most 32 characters.
+You are free to use any characters, further more you are encouraged to pick a password at least 12 characters long containing at least 3 character classes. __*__

+#### WiFi SSID
+The name of the WiFi network you want the device to connect to. __*__

+#### WiFi password
+The password of the network above.
+Note, that unsecured passwords are not supported in your protection. __*__

+#### AP offline mode after (minutes)
+If you don’t plan to connect the sensor to a WiFi network, you don’t need to configure the two options above.
+If you want to disable the WiFi after a certain time, you can use this option.
+Specify how long the WiFi should remain enabled after turning on the sensor.
+Valid values are from 0 to 30 minutes.
+A value of 0 means that WiFi is always enabled.

 ### NMEA 2000 Settings
 #### Instance
 This should be unique at least on one device.
 May be best to have it unique over all devices sending this PGN.
-Depending on the number of sensors connected, between 1 and 4 instances are used, starting with the number set here.
+Depending on the number of sensors connected, between 1 and 4 instances are used, starting with the number set here. __*__

 #### SID
 Sequence identifier.
 In most cases you can use just 255 for SID.
 The sequence identifier field is used to tie different PGNs data together to same sampling or calculation time.